Portfolio-Solver-Platform/monitoring/README.md

 ## Usage

+First, you need to run `bootstrap.sh`.
-Run `skaffold dev` to launch the monitoring in development mode.
+Then, run `skaffold dev` to launch the monitoring in development mode.
 For production, use `skaffold run -p prod`.

 If a service should be monitored, then it should be given the Kubernetes label `monitoring=standard`.